This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Missing clad layers is a type of error that is possible with and seen on not just on the Maryland quarters but on all copper-nickel clad coins.

-Here’s everything you want to know about U.S. coins with missing clad layers.
+Here’s everything you need to know about U.S. coins with missing clad layers.

 If you think you have a Maryland quarter that’s missing some or all of its clad layer… it’s best to have the coin authenticated by a third-party coin grading firm.
 You may have a coin worth a lot of money — and error coins like this will generally bring more money when they are certified and encapsulated by a coin grading company such as Professional Coin Grading Service (PCGS), Numismatic Guaranty Corporation (NGC), or another top-tier grading firm.